Home » How to Remove Urine Stains from Bathroom Floor?

 2. Spray the enzymatic cleaner on the affected area of the floor and let it sit for 5 to 15 minutes.
 Then, wipe up the area using a cloth or a mop.

-3. Once the solution has soaked into the stain, wipe it up with a paper towel or sponge and repeat as needed until the stain is completely gone.
+3. Once the solution has soaked into the stain, wipe it up with a paper towel or sponge and repeat until the stain is completely gone.

 You can mix your cleaning solution or buy one